zmahfuz0613/js-functions-and-scope/readme.md

 ### You do: Write some functions (15 min / 0:40)

 Open your code editor and spend 15 minutes writing some code and getting a feel for functions.
-Try and work through all of these, but at the very least do 2 from each category.
+Try and work through all of these, but at the very least do the first 5 and then 1 from each category.

 Start with the basics for these.